 b.
 1939, London.

-While McKenna has lived and worked in various countries since the 1960s, since 1998 he has been based in Ireland.
-A painter impervious to changing art fashions his work nonetheless achieved particular international prominence during the 1980s as part of the neo-classical strain of painterly postmodernism.
+A painter impervious to changing fashions, his work nonetheless achieved particular international prominence during the 1980s as part of the neo-classical strain of painterly postmodernism.
 Yet, for McKenna classicism is more a question of attitude than of subject matter.
-Overt pictorial references to classical antiquity gave way during the 1990s to a sophisticated exploration of the enduring value of the time-honoured genres of the still life, the interior, the landscape and the seascape.
+Overt pictorial references to classical antiquity gave way during the 1990s to a sophisticated exploration of the still life, the interior, the landscape and the seascape, rendering these scenes with great attention to the atmospheric conditions of light, air, space and water.
+He drew on the hard-won skills and knowledge of the history of painting to create contemporary works that intrigue and question, and have the wherewithal to stand the test of time.